DNS Configuration

 - Click Save.

-If there is an existing CNAME record for www, edit it instead of creating a new one.
+If there are existing A or CNAME records for @ or www, edit them instead of creating duplicates.

 Namecheap